jhadida/gpso/README.md

 # Gaussian-Process Surrogate Optimisation

+> **NOTICE:**
+> A new version of GPSO is being written, and this version will not be updated.
+> A link to the new version will be posted here within a few months, but if you want to contribute, please contact me directly.

-This is a new implementation (from scratch) of [IMGPO](http://lis.csail.mit.edu/code/imgpo.html) which brings several improvements:
+This implementation is adapted from [IMGPO](http://lis.csail.mit.edu/code/imgpo.html) and brings several improvements:

  - Correct update of GP hyperparameters, and subsequent update of upper-confidence bounds;
  - GP trained in normalised space, in accordance with the use of an isotropic covariance function;